aws/aws-iot-device-sdk-java-v2/README.md

-## AWS IoT SDK for Java v2
+# AWS IoT SDK for Java v2

-Next generation AWS IoT Client SDK for Java using the AWS Common Runtime
+This document provides information about the AWS IoT device SDK for Java V2.

-This project is in **GENERAL AVAILABILITY**.
 If you have any issues or feature requests, please file an issue or pull request.

 This SDK is built on the AWS Common Runtime, a collection of libraries ([aws-c-common](https://github.com/awslabs/aws-c-common),